saucelabs/sauce-docs/docs/basics/acct-team-mgmt/viewing-exporting-usage-data.md

 <img src="/static/img/team-mgmt/usage-data-users-tab.jpg" alt="Usage data - Users tab"/>

-Click a username in the list to view the following information on the **User Details** page:
+Click a user name in the list to view the following information on the **User Details** page:
 <table>
   <tr>
     <td><strong>Peak VM Concurrency</strong></td>
-    <td>The highest number of concurrent tests run during a single session on a virtual machine, including Web browser, emulator, and simulator tests, in the previous 28 days.</td>
+    <td>The highest number of concurrent tests run during a single session on a virtual machine, including web browser, emulator, and simulator tests, in the previous 28 days.</td>
   </tr>
   <tr>
     <td><strong>VM Tests by Day</strong>